plomino/PlominoDoc/docs/features.rst

   document with this new value, etc. If the formula returns a string, Plomino will assume it is a URL and use it for redirection.

-- :guilabel:`Redirect`: same as ``Python script``, but the formula should return an URL that will be used for redirection.
-Example: create a new document using some values from the current document, and automatically open this new document.
+- :guilabel:`Redirect`: similar to ``Python script``, but the formula is executed *before* the document is rendered, not when the button or link is clicked.
+The script should return an URL which is used as a link or button target.
+By including URL parameters in the returned URL, it can be used to links to a form with fields pre-filled.
+A better name for this action type may be *Computed link*.

 You can add a :term:`hide-when` formula to control when the action should be visible or not.